zipleen/tvheadend-iphone-client/README.md

 For this reasons, I won't include ffmpeg in the app.
 You can experiment adding ffmpeg to the app, see some instructions in the wiki https://github.com/zipleen/tvheadend-iphone-client/wiki/Kxmovie

-However, there's been some work on TVHeadend to implement a recoding feature.
-With recoding, it could be possible to transcode the stream to an iOS capable stream - the streaming support will be directly supported by the system.
+However, there's been some work on TVHeadend to implement a transcoding feature.
+With transcoding, it could be possible to encode the stream to an iOS capable stream - the streaming support will be directly supported by the system.

 ## Technical Background regarding connection to TVHeadend